 Gold Status of The Carnegie Centre of Excellence Mental Health Award for Schools

 Thomas Gainsborough School value the wellbeing of all staff and students within their community.
 We are delighted to be the first school in the region to have been awarded the Gold Status of The Carnegie Centre of Excellence Mental Health Award for Schools.
-Thomas Gainsborough School provides a wide range of support to promote the wellbeing of staff and students, including such activities as student and staff yoga, our extensive student support facilities, providing membership of headspace mindfulness app for all staff and students, weekly wellbeing drop in clinics with mental health first aiders, working with local charities to source counselling sessions for students in need of expert support, and a mental health focus over a fortnight to raise awareness of mental illness and the importance of mental wellbeing.
+Thomas Gainsborough School provides a wide range of support to promote the wellbeing of staff and students, including such activities as student and staff yoga, our extensive student support facilities, providing membership of headspace mindfulness app for all staff and students (this was for a 2 year period at the time of the award, please note this memebership has now expired), weekly wellbeing drop in clinics with mental health first aiders, working with local charities to source counselling sessions for students in need of expert support, and a mental health focus over a fortnight to raise awareness of mental illness and the importance of mental wellbeing.

 The Department of Education recognises the direct link between positive mental health in schools and successful educational outcomes; the Mental Health Award for Schools builds on this link and provides a framework to evidence policies and initiatives that work towards improving emotional health and wellbeing for both staff and pupils.